The Top 6 Dental Embezzlement Red Flags

 All about Embezzlement Red Flags

-Let’s begin with a summary of the key points:
+First, let’s begin with a summary of the key points:

-• An “embezzlement red flag” is an indicator of a circumstance that varies from “normal”.
+- An “embezzlement red flag” is an indicator of a circumstance that varies from “normal”.
 It shows that something is out of the ordinary and may need to be investigated further.

-• An embezzlement red flag is simply a warning sign.
+- An embezzlement red flag is simply a warning sign.
 A probability that the red flag is correlated with employee dishonesty.

-• Red flags are NOT EVIDENCE that theft has occurred.
+- Red flags are not evidence that theft has occurred.

 How can I check my dental practice for red flags?

-If you search the internet for the words “fraud red flags”, you’ll find dozens of articles, assessments and online resources dealing with the subject – and that most of the embezzlement red flag questionnaires ask questions that require a Yes or No answer.
+If you search the internet for the words “embezzlement red flags”, you’ll find dozens of articles and online resources dealing with the subject.

-• Does your employee have a wheeler-dealer attitude?
+- Does your employee have a wheeler-dealer attitude?

-• Does your employee appear to have financial difficulties?
+- Does your employee appear to have financial difficulties?

-• Is your employee resistant to change or territorial?
+- Is your employee resistant to change or territorial?

-Consider this 40% statement:
+Consider this statement:

 Fraud experts say that in 40% of embezzlement cases reported, the person stealing displayed a living standard disproportionate to their income.